-RIIO-ED1: Integrated DSO (existing model) RIIO-ED2: Discrete DSO directorate Post RIIO-ED2: DSO Evidence Base Head of DSO within the Dedicated Directorate that Using the evidence base from RIIO-ED2, the DNO, with independent will deliver executive level appropriateness of DSO measures should be decision making on accountability and board assessed by Ofgem with stakeholders and networking planning & level visibility.
-It will have DNOs.
-This review would include an development, network responsibility for DSO, assessment of the RIIO-ED2 evidence base, operation and market supported by the other industry consultation, and benefits assessment development that is measures outlined in this to make sure that any changes to the DSO affected by DSO.
-Section 4. operating model deliver customer benefits.
+RIIO-ED1: Integrated DSO (existing model) RIIO-ED2: DSO functional model Post RIIO-ED2: DSO Evidence Base Head of DSO within the DNO, with independent Dedicated teams that will deliver accountability and Using the evidence base from RIIO-ED2, the appropriateness of DSO measures should be decision making on networking planning & development, network operation and market development that is affected by DSO board level visibility.
+It will have responsibility for DSO, supported by the other measures outlined in this Section 4. assessed by Ofgem with stakeholders and DNOs.
+This review would include an assessment of the RIIO-ED2 evidence base, industry consultation, and benefits assessment to make sure that any changes to the DSO operating model deliver customer benefits affected by DSO. operating model deliver customer benefits.

-5. Part 3: DSO outputs
+5. Part 3: Our DSO outputs

 There are three main parts to our DSO Strategy.
 This section describes the third of these: the DSO outputs that we will deliver in RIIO-ED2 and how they meet and exceed Ofgem's DSO baseline expectations.
 We have categorised these by the five Ofgem-defined DSO activities, and within each category we have organised the outputs thematically.
 This section is an abridged summary of our DSO outputs - please see Appendix B for the full list of outputs and detail on their timescales, costs, benefits, and mapping against Ofgem's DSO baseline expectations.

-All data sharing outputs are subject to the Open Data Triage process and Data Best Practice Guidance (please refer to Annex 4C.2 Data Strategy).
+All data sharing outputs are subject to the Open Data Triage process and Data Best Practice Guidance (please refer to our Data Strategy).